NexWeb/lcvpn/README.md

 # LCVPN - Light decentralized VPN in Golang

-Originally this repo was just an answer to the question "how much time it'll take to write my own simple VPN in Golang" (answer is about 3 hours for the first prototype), but now it used in production in many different environments.
+LCVPN is used in production in many different environments.

-LCVPN is
   - Very light and easy (one similar config on all hosts)
   - Use same config for all hosts (autedetect local params) - useful with puppet etc
   - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most computers) + optional HMAC-SHA256 or (super secure! 😅) NONE encryption (just copy without modification)